List of Castlevania characters: Angela

-In the Castlevania animated series, Sumi and Taka are Japanese vampire hunters who travel to Transylvania to be trained by Alucard.
-They were once enslaved by a vampire named Chō, who actually enlisted into Dracula's army, but was killed by Sypha in the previous season finale.
-Alucard originally suspected they were thieves but began to bond with them, going as far as showing them the Belmont Hold.
-While he was in his bed one night, they entered his room and proceeded to have sex with him, but they then suddenly restrain Alucard by using a trap.
-Taka and Sumi accuse Alucard of withholding his knowledge of magic from them and not teaching them how to operate the castle.
-Before they can stake him, he uses his sword to slit their throats.
-Following their betrayal, Alucard is later seen prostrate and weeping on the floor.
-The series ends with Alucard at the castle's entrance, where he has left the impaled bodies of Sumi and Taka as a warning to future visitors.
-Sumi is voiced by Rila Fukushima and Taka is voiced by Toru Uchikado.

 Kid Dracula

 Kid Dracula is a lighthearted spinoff of the Castlevania series set sometime in the distant future.
 In Japan, the series is called Akumajō Dracula Special: Boku Dracula-kun.
 Though elements from the series have been referenced throughout the main Castlevania series, the series has not been listed on any timeline published by Konami.

 Kid Dracula

 Kid Dracula is a 10,009 year old being and the lord of Castlevania.
 He had to retake the castle from Galamoth to return to his throne.
 In the Game Boy sequel, Kid Dracula defeated Galamoth a second time after the being attempted to capture the castle again.
 Throughout the series, Kid Dracula makes references to his "father", hinting at him to be an alternative version of Alucard.

 In Super Smash Bros.
 Ultimate, Kid Dracula's shadow can sometimes be seen in the background of the Dracula's Castle stage, and he can also be obtained as a collectible Spirit.